 - §517.12 for the registration of securities dealers

 - §517.301 for securities fraud

-Most violations can be charged as third-degree felony.
+Most violations can be charged as a third degree felony.
 Each instance of selling a security might result in three separate violations so having one case with dozens of charges is not unusual.

 Many prosecutions in criminal court are triggered by an administrative investigation of the Florida Department of Financial Services, Office of Financial Regulation (OFR) with the Bureau of Financial Investigations.
-If you receive correspondence about such an investigation, immediately seek out the services of an experienced criminal defense attorney who can handle the civil and criminal side of the investigation.
+If you receive correspondence about such an investigation, immediately seek an experienced criminal defense attorney who can handle the civil and criminal side of the investigation.

 Attorneys for Securities Crimes in Florida

-The attorneys at Sammis Law Firm protect clients facing prosecutes for a variety of white-collar crimes, including securities crimes.
+The attorneys at Sammis Law Firm protect clients facing prosecutes for various white-collar crimes, including securities crimes.
 Related offenses include aggravated white-collar crime, organized schemes to defraud, racketeering, and grand theft.

 Definition of “Security” and Exemptions

 All criminal securities prosecutions depend upon the existence of a “security,” as defined by statute and case law.
 The issue in many of these cases is whether the particular instrument in the case meets the statutory definition of “security.”

 Florida Statute Section 517.021 defines a “security” to include stocks and bonds, as well as “notes” or “investment contracts.”
 Under the right conditions, even a promissory note might fall within the statutory definition of “security.”